hunterowens/citywide-jupyterhub/README.md

 ```

+* For the secrets file, we use git crypt.
+Make sure you have the `citywide-jhub.key` file and then run `git-crypt unlock ~/path/to/key` in the base of the repo.

 * From there, you should be able to run something like `kubectl get svc`.

 * Finally, you'll need Helm, the package manager for Kubernetes.
 To install helm, follow the steps from [Zero to JupyterHub](https://zero-to-jupyterhub.readthedocs.io/en/latest/setup-helm.html).